 Outside of celebranting

-I am a Time To Change Champion, I'm on the board of trustees for Leeds Survivor Led Crisis and I also volunteer for Leeds Mind/Leeds Suicide Bereavement Service.
+I am a trustee and director of the board for Leeds Survivor Led Crisis Service.

-I am on the steer group for Light For Leeds at Abbey House Museum/Kirkstall Abbey, representing humanists.
+I am on the steering group for the interfaith Light For Leeds at Abbey House Museum/Kirkstall Abbey, representing humanists.

 I am part of the Walk of Art (Horsforth) team.